Get Ready to Score!

 How much does it cost to join Play Mile High soccer?

-You can expect your Denver soccer league to be anywhere from $5o-$85 per player for the entire season.
+You can expect your Denver soccer league to be anywhere from $50-$85 per player for the entire season.
 Registration fees are dependent on location and day of the week, so be sure to check the league details carefully.
 After you sign up, everything else is taken care of for you.
-Your registration includes league shirt, referees, venue costs, insurance, equipment, prizes, league management and so much more!
+Your registration includes league shirt, referees, venue costs, insurance, equipment, prizes, league management and more.

-Don’t forget, when you sign up with Play Mile High, your league registration helps provide free youth sports programs in Denver through the Volo City Kids Foundation. #playwithpurpose
+Don’t forget, when you sign up with Play Mile High, your league registration helps provide free youth sports programs in Denver through the Volo Kids Foundation. #playitforward

 What are the Play Mile High soccer gender requirements?